mizerc/mizerc.github.io/content/posts/iot-weather-station/index.md

 tag: ["iot", "weather"]
 ---

-## Introduction
+For a long time, I have wanted to build a custom weather station to display specific information on a screen.

-Notes about the process of building a simple weather station using the `HiLetgo ESP-32D Development Board`, the `BME280` sensor, and a `4 inch TFT Display`.
+As a first step toward that goal, I built a basic prototype using the `HiLetgo ESP-32D` development board, the `BME280` sensor, and the `4-inch TFT display`.

-## Product Specs
+The expected product specs are:

-- Be able to measure temperature, humidity, and pressure.
+- Be able to display temperature in Celsius and Fahrenheit, humidity in %, and pressure in hPa.
+- Be able to navigate thru pages using a physical button.
+- Display the current page.
+- Each page should organize the data in a different way to test different layouts.
-- Be able to keep track of the 100 last samples per second, minute, hour, 3-hour, 8-hour, 24-hour.
+- Be able to keep track of the 100 last samples for a specific time period (second, minute, hour, 3-hour, 8-hour, 24-hour).
-- Be able to navigate thru pages using a button.
 - Keep min and max value of each metric (temperature, humidity, pressure) for each time period.
+- Render a simple chart of the last N samples for a specific time period.
+- Display the amout of time since the last reset.

-## Setup
+## Hardware

-### ESP32
+### Microcontroller

 I will be using the `HiLetgo ESP-32D Development Board`.
-It is a development board that comes with a `ESP32-D0WD-V3` microcontroller, a USB-C connector with serial communication, a voltage regulator, and a few other components.
+It is a development board that comes with a `ESP32-D0WD-V3` microcontroller, serial communication over USB, a voltage regulator, 38 pins (which supports GPIO, I2C, SPI, etc.) and a few other components.

-### BME280
+### Sensor

 The BME280 is a sensor that measures temperature, humidity, and pressure.
 It uses I2C to communicate with the microcontroller.